open-ephys/gui-docs/source/Developer-Guide/Open-Ephys-Plugin-API/Data-Threads.rst

    "*Base Classes*", ":code:`DataThread`, :code:`DataBuffer`"
    "*Template*", "https://github.com/open-ephys-plugins/data-thread-template"

 **Data Threads** are special types of :ref:`processorplugins` that communicate with a data acquisition device whose clock is not synchronized with the GUI's internal processing callbacks.
-Instead of implementing a :code:`process()` method, as a "Source" processor would, a Data Thread must implement an :code:`updateBuffer()` method that is called inside a separate thread.
+Instead of implementing a :code:`process()` method as a "Source" processor would, a Data Thread must implement an :code:`updateBuffer()` method that is called inside a separate thread.
 Any available data in this buffer will be automatically copied into the GUI's signal chain for further processing.

 Each Data Thread can generate an arbitrary number of data streams, each with an independent sample clock.
 The only limitations are that each data stream can only have one event "channel" (with up to 64 TTL lines), and the incoming data cannot contain spike events.
 Provided that the incoming data fits within these limitations, then it is strongly recommended to derive your plugin from a Data Thread, rather than building a Source Processor.